xshkut/roletalk-js/readme.md

 To achieve strong MITM-protection use HTTPS.

-Framework is provided with simple in-built authentication mechanism: preshared ID:KEY pairs.
-Peers which are supposed to be connected should have at least one common ID:KEY pair.
+Framework is provided with simple in-built authentication mechanism: preshared ID: KEY pairs.
+Peers which are supposed to be connected should have at least one common ID: KEY pair.

 The authentication process between two peers can be described in a simple few steps: